Skip to content

 • The protective zinc coating can be sensitive to acids, alkalis and chlorides.

 • Under certain conditions (prolonged exposure to moisture), a white powdery substance called white rust may form on the surface.
-If this occurs, occasional cleaning and additional applications of protective coatings will be required to maintain corrosion resistance.
+If this occurs, periodic cleaning and additional applications of protective coatings will be required to maintain corrosion resistance.

 Choosing Between Black Oxide and Galvanizing: Factors to Consider